ISC-HEI/HybridProctor/docs/guide/usage/index.md

 1. Go to [http://10.0.0.1]() and check if your exam/resources are really there and if everything is working (try downloading ressources and uploading files).

-## During the exam
+## During the exam and after

 1. Provide the wifi password to the students and ask them to connect.
 1. Students can then do the exam and upload their files.
 1. You can monitor the exam on [http://10.0.0.1/admin/monitor]().
 Here you can see logs in real time and who's connected since when.
-1. Once finished, you can retrieve the submitted files via sftp (or power off the router and mount the usb key onto your computer), they are located in **/mount_point/uploads** (or **mount/uploads** if done "physically").
+1. Once finished, you can retrieve the submitted files using the integrated file explorer at [http://10.0.0.1/admin/explorer]() or via sftp (or power off the router and mount the usb key onto your computer), they are located in **/mount_point/uploads** (or **mount/uploads** if done using the USB key).

     !!! warning
-        Make sure the students files are really uploaded and accessible through sftp before they leave!
+        Make sure the students files are really uploaded and accessible through the file explorer or sftp before they leave!

     !!! danger
         The current version of the system doesn't provide a way to check if students still have an internet access.
 For now you will have to keep an eye on the students during the exam.